-- Home care – know your consumer rights is a short flyer which is available online or you can order a hard copy.
+- Home care – know your consumer rights is a short flyer which is available online.
 It is also available to download in a range of different languages.

 - Home care – a guide to consumer rights is a more detailed online guide for consumers.

-The ACCC’s website SCAMwatch provides information on common scams and how to recognise them.
+The ACCC’s website SCAMwatch provides information on common scams, how to recognise them and how to report them.